kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 <p>&nbsp;</p>

-**Getting into Marine Biology,** Compiled resources to guide underrepresented minorities or first-generation in STEM to break into the field of marine biology.
+**Getting into Marine Biology,** Compiled resources into a guide for helping first-generation college students to break into the field of marine biology.
 Hosted by [Minorities in Biological Research](https://minoritiesinbiologicalresearch.weebly.com/resources.html) at UT-Austin (2022).

 <p>&nbsp;</p>

-**SCTLD Strike Team,** Certified for treatment of Stony Coral Tissue Loss Disease by [The Virgin Islands Coral Reef Advisory Group](https://www.vicoraldisease.org/sctld-strike-teams) (2021).
+**SCTLD Strike Team member,** Certified for treatment of Stony Coral Tissue Loss Disease by [The Virgin Islands Coral Reef Advisory Group](https://www.vicoraldisease.org/sctld-strike-teams) (2021).

 <p>&nbsp;</p>